rympasco/jekyll-now/_posts/2017-11-26-Frogs-and-Greek-Comedy.md

 ![Lysistrata1](https://www.rympasco.github.io/images/Lysistrata1.png)
 *Trans.
 Ian Johnston, 2008.*

 Think more broadly of Greek comedy.
 Based on what you know, what function in society do you think it serves?
-Or, put another way, imagine you're a clever Athenian.
-Why write comedy instead of tragedy, history, or anything else?
-What can comedy do that's

 -Carnival: the release of social tensions.
 -Political agenda